The Sternberg Clinic is one of very few surgical practices in the United States that specializes in the best surgical treatment of pilonidal disease.

 Some red flags that should encourage you to do more research:

 - If the surgeon wants to biopsy a draining sinus.
-There is no point in doing this because the biopsy does not fix the underlying problem, the sinus is simply a sign of a deeper cause and the procedure itself usually indicates that the physician doesn’t understand the problem sufficiently.
+There is no point in doing this because the biopsy does not fix the underlying problem, as the sinus is simply a sign of a deeper cause and the procedure itself usually indicates that the physician doesn’t understand the problem sufficiently.

-- If the surgeon advises only removing the top draining sinus hole and leaving the lower holes/pits in place.
+- If the surgeon advises only removing the top sinus hole and leaving the lower holes/pits in place.
 The source of pilonidal disease is the lower holes/midline pits.
 The top draining sinus is the result of the disease, and if it is removed, it will just come back in a bigger and angrier form.

 - If the surgeon admits to lacking experience with the procedure but would like to try it in your case.
 Don’t take a chance with experimentation.
 The best way for a surgeon to learn how to perform the CL is in a mentorship experience.